Saturday, July 27, 2024

 Our Incredible Camp Properties

 I have been to many Christian summer camps and am always amazed at the stunning properties that God has provided for us.
 Sure, a few of our camps are a simple field with an above-ground swimming pool.
-But many are fabulous waterfront properties with mountain views, worth millions (or at least million-dollar views).
+But many are fabulous waterfront properties worth millions (or at least, with million-dollar views).

 The Island and i: Nelson Dunkin of Copper Island is now available, either by contacting me or online at Amazon.
 Proceeds from the book will go to help kids get to camp this summer who otherwise could not go.